1994 Stanley Cup playoffs: (2) Calgary Flames vs. (7) Vancouver Canucks

 The Calgary Flames entered the playoffs as the second seed in the Western Conference by winning the Pacific Division with 97 points.
 The Vancouver Canucks earned 85 points during the regular season to finish seventh overall in the Western Conference.
 This was the fifth playoff meeting between these two rivals, with Calgary winning three of the previous four series.
 They last met in the 1989 Smythe Division Semifinals which the Flames won in seven games.
 Calgary won the season series earning nine of fourteen points during this year's seven game regular season series.

 The Canucks won the series after being down 3–1.
 They are the only team to date to win a series after being down 3–1 with all three games being won in overtime.

 (3) Toronto Maple Leafs vs. (6) Chicago Blackhawks

 The Toronto Maple Leafs entered the playoffs as the third seed in the Western Conference with 98 points.
 The Chicago Blackhawks earned 87 points during the regular season to finish sixth overall in the Western Conference.
 This was the eighth playoff meeting between these two teams, with Toronto winning five of the seven previous series.
-They last met in the 1986 Division Semifinals which Toronto won in a three-game sweep.
+They last met in the 1986 Norris Division Semifinals which Toronto won in a three-game sweep.
 These teams split their six-game regular season series.
 Game six was the last NHL game played at Chicago Stadium.